elman22/pocket-amc-reader/README.md

 **Remove bad characters**
 If import crashes leaving you with only some movies imported, check this option to fix it.
 It has the same functionality as AMC script [RemoveBadChars](http://forum.antp.be/phpbb2/viewtopic.php?p=33221#33221) by soulsnake.

+#### APPLICATION
+**Theme**
+Select color theme for the application.
+**Color tag**
+If checked, movie title will be colored according to the color tag, just as in older 1.x versions.
+If disabled, colored line will be used.

 #### LIST
 **Fields shown in list**
 You can choose fields to be displayed in movie list.